Facebook LinkedIn Instagram YouTube

 Applications and Fees

-The membership form can be tailored to circle needs so there is no need to use a separate application.
+The membership form can be tailored to the circle’s needs, so there is no need to use a separate application.

-The circle advisors and student presidents can download and review applications.
-Membership fees may be paid through the circle or paid online through the national membership payment portal.
+Circle advisors and student presidents can download and review the applications.
+Membership fees may be paid through the circle or online through the national membership payment portal in MyODK.

 Once all applications have been approved and membership fees collected, one of the circle advisors must complete the Membership Certificate Order.
 Please note: the certificate order should not be submitted until the circle has received payment of fees directly OR received verification that the fees have been received through the portal.